joosxi/Orbital-Annual-Rings/README.md

 Teleconferencing of doctors.
 If they have monthly reviews with doctors, there will be a feature with a reminder plus zoom link for ease of convenience for both elderly and family members.
 They do not have to go through the hassle of going through emails or tedious methods to look for this information, which might cause the elderly to not attend the reviews as they are too troublesome.

 Possible Day and Meal Planner for those with dietary requirements.
 Inputting their illness, or their dietary requirement and the meal planner will suggest them with different types of foods that suit their dietary requirement.
 For instance, a high blood pressure diet will consist of low sodium meals, more whole grains and lean protein meals.
 Also recommendations for activities to keep themselves active such as taichi and walks.

+**Installation:**
+1) Visit NodeJS Website and download and install NodeJS LTS installer (Node Package Manager(npm) will also be installed)
+2) Verify in command prompt/terminal(Windows/MacOS) that NodeJS and npm have been installed
+  a) Type "node -v" in the command prompt/terminal, if a version number starting with "v" followed by some numbers returns, NodeJS has been installed
+  b) Type "npm -v" in the command prompt/terminal, if some numbers indicating the version number of npm returns, npm has been installed
+3) Next, we install Expo CLI using npm
+4) Type into command prompt/terminal "npm install expo-cli --global"
+5) Lastly, download Expo GO on your android/IOS device to run the application on your phones
+6) Now we're done with the installations!
+7) To run the application, use the command prompt/terminal to change directory to the app's folder (the app folder containing package.json)
+8) Type in "expo start" in command prompt/terminal, and a QR code should appear
+9) Scan the QR code using the Expo GO app/phone camera(Android/IOS), and the application will automatically appear on your mobile phones
+10) Start using and navigating around the app! :)